hyperledger-labs/splice/.circleci/README.md

 ## Images

 We build docker images for all applications as part of the `build` workflow, and push them to Google Artifact Registry.
 This is covered by the `docker-images-push` job.
-This job only runs when PRs are merged into the `main` branch.
+This job runs nightly as part of the `deploy` workflow.

 ## Deployments